miors/CarND-LaneLines-P1/writeup.md

   * Iterating each line
   * Calculating its slope
-  * Finding the center x,y position of the line
+  * Finding the center x, y position of the line
   * If the calculated slope fell within the specific boundary values, calculated values of both slope and position were added into separate lists
   * Then I calculated average slope and average center position
-  * Using the average slope and center positions and knowing the top and bottom y positions that I wanted, I calculated the top and bottom x positions using y-y1=m(x-x1) formula
+  * Using the average slope and center positions and knowing the top and bottom y positions that I wanted, I calculated the top and bottom x positions using y-y1 = m(x-x1) formula
   * Subsequently, I called cv2.line method passing the original image, coordinates of both points, color and thickness of the line to be drawn
 <img src="pipeline/output_lines.jpg" alt="Hough Lines" width="512">